6226 Easton Avenue,

 1 person favorited this theater

-The Wellston Theatre opened by the Arthur chain (Franchon & Marco) in 1922 seating 1,319.
+The Wellston Theatre opened by the Arthur Enterprises Inc. chain (Fanchon & Marco) in 1922 seating 1,319.
 This was one of the oppulant neighborhhod houses.
-It was a move over house from the Fox, St. Louis, Ambassador and Missouri theatres.
-Located in the Wellston Loop which at the time was one of the busiest shopping areas in the US. a sister theatre the Victory opened two years later just three blocks to the east at the beginning of the Wellston Loop.
-The Wellston packed them in show after show.
+It was a move over house from the Fox Theatre, St. Louis Theatre, Ambassador Theatre and Missouri Theatre.
+Located in the Wellston Loop which at the time was one of the busiest shopping areas in the US. a sister theatre the Victory Theatre opened two years later just three blocks to the east at the beginning of the Wellston Loop.
+The Wellston Theatre packed them in show after show.
 It was a real looker inside and out, with a large balcony and beautiful interior of plush red velvets and gold trim.
 The front facade was four large colums with a free standing box office located in the middle with a walkway to the main entrance.
 A terrazzo floor on the outside walkway lead into the same in the lobby.
-Brightly lit poster cases lined the walkway with tons of neon all along the ceiling and front of the theatre. the Main lobby boasted a very large concession stand in the middle of the lobby and four auditorium doors behind it.
+Brightly lit poster cases lined the walkway with tons of neon all along the ceiling and front of the theatre. the main lobby boasted a very large concession stand in the middle of the lobby and four auditorium doors behind it.
 There was a grand staircase on each side of the lobby leading to the balcony.

 Just login to your account and subscribe to this theater